 Over the coming decade, our priority will be to tackle the most important scientific questions.
 Given the already broad spectrum of present interests, the initial step will be to consolidate the UK leadership in the five areas already covered by the community: reaction theory, nuclear DFT, EFT and hadron structure, ab-initio methods and applications to nuclear astrophysics.
 To this aim, it will be crucial to continue to innovate on techniques for nuclear reactions, structure calculations and EFTs.
 The unprecedented precision of data expected from new facilities call for the substantial use of ab-initio approaches and the exploitation on HPC.
-The other major challenge will be to grow the involvement with and support to the UK led experimental program.
-This can be achieved most effectively with a continuation of the Nuclear.Theory.Vision@UK initiatives beyond 2018 but it will also require a larger academic and postdoctoral base within the country.
+The other major challenge will be to grow the involvement with and support to the UK led experimental programme.
+This will be aided by a continuation of the Nuclear.Theory.Vision@UK initiatives beyond 2018, but it will also require a larger academic and postdoctoral base within the country.
+There is also a case to be made for the employment of staff dedicated to theoretical support for experimental programmes, along the lines of cross-community posts.

 It remains clear that cutting edge theory requires first of all postdoctoral manpower and then continuous collaborations with international researchers and teams at overseas facilities.
-Normally, thoerists require similar levels of mobility/involvement as experimentalists.
+Normally, theorists require similar levels of mobility/involvement as experimentalists.
 In order to support the existing theory community support with appropriate levels of postdoctoral posts and research studentships should be prioritised based on the quality of the scientific case.
 Major new initiatives (with UK leadership) are only possible if this support is present, together with the necessary resources for travel and access to high performance computing (HPC).

-Recommendation: The UK should support flagship projects in Nuclear and Hadronic physics including upgrades that capitalise on previous investments and maximise high-quality science output and UK leadership in international projects, with an appropriate uplift in funding to support a balanced programme.
+Recommendation: The UK should support flagship projects in Nuclear and Hadronic physics including upgrades that capitalise on previous investments, maximise high-quality science output and UK leadership in international projects.
+Funding solutions to support capability building within the Nuclear Theory community to support the scientific programme both at a multi institutional and multi-disciplinary level should be investigated.